vulgo/prime-b460i-plus-hackintosh/README/README-SSDT-xh_cmvd4.aml.md

 The stock `xh_cmvd4` table is incomplete and contains unsupported module-level `StoreOp` opcodes.
 It has been patched for proper macOS compatibility.

 The table may be further optimized, disabling unused USB ports and satisfying the macOS 15 ports requirement.
-For changes to the port map in `xh_cmvd4`  to be effective, `USBPortInjector` or similar kernel extensions must *not* be loaded.
+For changes to the port map in `xh_cmvd4`  to be effective, `USBPorts.kext` or similar kernel extensions must *not* be loaded.

 ### Field Translation